 Overview

-Financial services like Quicken, Turbotax and Mint have broaden their customer bases and are offering their financial services on line (i.e. you don’t buy the software, download or install it from a CD onto your PC, you just run it inside of your favorite (supported) browser)).
-From what I can tell, these on line versions have pretty much the exact same tools and functionality as the versions that folks buy and put on their PC, which is a point in their favour.
+Financial services like Quicken, TurboTax and Mint have broadened their customer bases and are offering their financial services online (i.e. you don’t buy the software, download or install it from a CD onto your PC, you just run it inside of your favourite (supported) browser)).
+From what I can tell, these online versions have pretty much the exact same tools and functionality as the arrangements that folks buy and put on their PC, which is a point in their favour.

 Let’s run down some of the advantages and disadvantages of these tools.